 - Second photograph

 - Bank receipt of payment for the first-semester tuition fee if there are some

-Can I work during the studies
+Can you work during your studies in Austria?

-Can I stay in Austria after graduation
+Can I stay in Austria after graduation?

 Graduates from EU/EEA countries can freely continue their stay in Austria.

 Non-EU/EEA graduates have the opportunity to work or open a business in Austria.
 After completing your degree in Austria, you can switch from the student residence permit to the Red-White-Red Card.
 Read here more about this excellent opportunity.

 After graduation, you can apply for a renewal of your student visa for 12 months and start your job search or business in Austria.
 Read the more detailed answer on how to stay in Austria after graduation in this article.

 This post contains affiliate links.
 The affiliate link means we may earn an advertising/referral fee if you make a purchase through our link, without extra cost to you.
 It helps to keep this blog afloat.
 Thanks for your support.

 Moving to a new country where you literally know nobody outside of the people living in your house can be nerve-wracking.
 However, if you’re a fitness enthusiast, you’ll find that the quickest...